alpernebbi/depthcharge-tools/depthchargectl.rst

     Image built and stored successfully, or a cached valid image exists.

 1
-    An error occured before or during building the image.
+    An error occurred before or during building the image.

 2
     Can build an image, but it cannot be validated according to the